What is a Personal Pension?

 You pay a regular amount (usually monthly or annually), or a lump sum to the pension provider who will invest it on your behalf.

-Funds are usually run by financial organisations like building societies, banks, insurance companies, and unit trusts companies.
+Funds are usually run by financial organisations like banks, insurance companies, and unit trust companies.

 The final value of your pension fund will depend on how much you have contributed and how well the fund's investments have performed.
 The companies that run these pensions charge you for starting up and running your pension.
 Charges are normally deducted from your fund in the form of fund management charges.

 The Annual Allowance for pension contributions is £40,000pa from 6 April 2018.
 This figure includes total employee, employer and third party contributions.

 Tax relief on personal contributions is given at up to the individual's highest marginal rate.
 This means that high-earning individuals can receive up to 45% tax relief on their contributions.
 However from 2016/17 onwards the £40,000 annual allowance is reduced for those with threshold income (taxable income excluding pension contributions) over £110,000 and adjusted income (taxable income plus employer pension contributions) over £150,000.
 The annual allowance is reduced by £1 for every £2 of adjusted income over £150,000 down to a minimum annual allowance of £10,000 (reached when adjusted income is £210,000 or more).

 If total contributions exceed the annual allowance the excess is added to the individual's income and taxed accordingly.
 The tax can either be paid by the individual or in some cases can be paid by a deduction from the pension plan (known as 'scheme pays').